Density theorems for intersection graphs of t-monotone curves: Introduction

 \begin{theorem}[\cite{solymosi}] Let $F$ be a family of $n$ segments in the plane with at least $\epsilon n^2$ disjoint pairs.
 Then there exists a $\delta$ that depends only on $\epsilon$, and two subfamilies $F_1,F_2 \subset F$, such that $|F_1|,|F_2|\geq \delta n$, and every segment in $F_1$ is disjoint to every segment in $F_2$. \end{theorem}

 These theorems were later generalized by Alon et al. to semi-algebraic sets in $\mathbb{R}^d$ \cite{alon}, and by Basu \cite{basu} to definable sets belonging to some fixed definable family of sets in an o-minimal structure.
-In all three papers \cite{solymosi}, \cite{alon}, \cite{basu}, the authors only considered geometric objects with bounded or fixed ``description complexity''.
+In all three papers \cite{solymosi}, \cite{alon}, \cite{basu}, the authors only considered geometric objects with bounded or fixed \emph{description complexity}, that is, each geometric object can be encoded as a point in $\mathbb{R}^q$ where $q = q(d)$.
 Previously, there were no known generalizations of Theorem \ref{second} to geometric objects with large complexity.

 Our main result generalizes Theorems \ref{first} and \ref{second} to $t$-monotone curves, which can have arbitrarily large complexity.
-We say that a family of curves $F$ is \emph{simple} if any two members intersect at most once.
+We say that a family of curves $F$ is \emph{simple} if any two members intersect at most once and no two curves are tangent, i.e., if two curves have a common interior point, they must properly cross at that point.

 \begin{theorem} Let $F$ be a simple family of $n$ $t$-monotone curves in the plane with at least $\epsilon n^2$ intersecting pairs.
 Then there exists a constant $c_t$ that depends only on $t$, and two subfamilies $F_1,F_2 \subset F$, such that $|F_1|,|F_2|\geq \epsilon^{c_t} n$, and every curve in $F_1$ intersects every curve in $F_2$.